Adding multiple products to the basket using a URL

 fbclid

-ShopWired automatically reads these parameters, adds the products to the customer’s cart, and loads the checkout page with the correct items and quantities.
+ShopWired automatically reads these parameters, converts them to the necessary parameters for ShopWired, adds the products to the customer’s cart, and loads the checkout page with the correct items and quantities.

 Example checkout URL